spencermyoung513/principal-component-analysis/README.md

 Analyzing multidimensional cancer survey data to predict which of two respondents is at a higher risk (using principal component analysis)

 ### Notes:
 - Data for this project was pulled from a school assignment.
-As such, it has been carefully-selected so as to be centered around the origin, which makes construction of a covariance matrix possible.
+As such, it has been carefully selected so as to be centered around the origin, which makes construction of a covariance matrix possible.

 ### Overview: